MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/absence-registration-in-time-and-attendance.md

 **Planned absence**

-Using an absence code, you can set up planned absence.
-Planned absence can be used if you know that a worker is going to be absence for a coming period such as upcoming vacation.
-This way you can avoid getting prompted for an absence code in the planned absence period when calculating users' time registrations.
-Planned absence can be defined for a single worker or as a batch job where you can bulk update the workers planned absence.
+If you know that a worker is going to be absent for a coming period, such as an upcoming vacation, you can use planned absence.
+You set up planned absence by configuring the absence code to consider the planned absence.
+With a planned absence setup you can avoid getting prompted for an absence code in the planned absence period when calculating users' time registrations.
+Planned absence can be defined for a single worker or as a batch job where you can bulk update the workers' planned absence.

 ***Set up planned absence***
-1
-2
+1 Click **Human resources** -> **Workers** -> **Employees**, and select an employee.
+2 Click **Time** -> **Time assignments** -> **Time Absence registration**, and set up the planned absence .

+**Planned absence interrupted**
 If you apply the option **Interrupt** on a planned absence setup, the planned absence will be interrupted if the worker logs in during the planned absence period.
+Subsequently, the planned absence will be marked as **Interrupted** and it will not have any effect on future calculations.

+***Set up planned absence with interruption***
+1 Navigate to the **Time Absence registration** page as described in the guidelines to set up planned absence 2 Select **Interrupt**.

-Subsequently, the planned absence will be marked as **Interrupted** and will not have any effect on future calculations.
-The use of the **Interrupt** option is applicable when time is registered through the Shop floor terminal or the Shop floor device, but it is not applicable if the registrations are entered on the calculate and approval pages or on the Electronic time card page.
+The use of the **Interrupt** option is applicable when time is registered through the Shop floor terminal or the Shop floor device, but it is not applicable if the registrations are entered on the calculate and approval pages or on the **Electronic timecard** page.

 **Example of the use of absence in a flex profile**

 In the following are three examples of how absence is calculated in a profile with flex periods.

 In all three examples uses the below profile.